Best Self-Care Tips to Help You Commit to Your Goals

 Medically Reviewed by Dr. Parris Kidd

-Those in the latter camp may be struggling with how to get back into the flow of everyday life and may have lingering concerns over their personal health and safety.
-Others may be eager to return to their previous routines and have embraced the change with open arms.
+Those in the latter camp may be struggling with how to get back into the flow of everyday life after a transition.
+Others, who readily embrace change, may be eager to establish a new routine.

 No matter where you fall on the spectrum, it’s normal to feel a certain amount of uncertainty or uneasiness as you enter a new phase of life.

-Here’s how people with different personalities might be reacting to their new normal:
+Here’s how people with different personalities might react to their new normal:

 Extroverts